-The June 30, 2021 total OPEB liability was determined by applying updated procedures to the financial reporting actuarial valuation as of June 30, 2020, and rolling forward the total OPEB liability to June 30, 2021, using the assumptions listed in the following table:
+The June 30, 2022 total OPEB liability was determined by applying update procedures to the financial reporting actuarial valuation as of June 30, 2021, and rolling forward the total OPEB liability to June 30, 2022, using the assumptions listed in the following table:

-Measurement Date Valuation Date June 30, 2021 June 30, 2020 June 30, 2020 June 30, 2019 • • Experience Study July 1, 2015 through June 30, 2018 June 30, 2014 through June 30, 2018 Actuarial Cost Method Entry age normal Entry age normal Investment Rate of Return 2.16% 2.21% Medicare Part A Premium Cost Trend Rate 4.50% 4.50% Medicare Part B Premium Cost Trend Rate 5.40% 5.40%
+Measurement Date June 30, 2022 June 30, 2021 Valuation Date June 30, 2021 June 30, 2020 Experience Study July 1, 2015 through July 1, 2015 through June 30, 2018 June 30, 2018 Actuarial Cost Method Entry age normal Entry age normal Investment Rate of Return 3.54% 2.16% Medicare Part A Premium Cost Trend Rate 4.50% 4.50% Medicare Part B Premium Cost Trend Rate 5.40% 5.40%

-For the valuation as of June 30, 2020, CalSTRS uses a generational mortality assumption, which involves the use of a base mortality table and projection scales to reflect expected annual reductions in mortality rates at each age, resulting in increases in life expectancies each year into the future.
-The base mortality tables are CalSTRS custom tables derived to best fit the patterns of mortality among its members.
-The projection scale was set equal to 110% of the ultimate improvement factor from the Mortality Improvement Scale (MP 2019) table, issued by the Society of Actuaries.
+For the valuation as of June 30, 2021, CalSTRS uses a generational mortality assumption, which involves the use of a base mortality table and projection scales to reflect expected annual reductions in mortality rates at each age, resulting in increases in life expectancies each year into the future.
+The base mortality tables are CalSTRS custom tables derived to best fit the patterns of mortality among members.
+The projection scale was set equal to 110% of the ultimate improvement factor from the Mortality Improvement Scale (MP-2019) table, issued by the Society of Actuaries.

 Assumptions were made about future participation (enrollment) into the MPP Program because CalSTRS is unable to determine which members not currently participating meet all eligibility criteria for enrollment in the future.
 Assumed enrollment rates were derived based on past experience and are stratified by age with the probability of enrollment diminishing as the members' age increases.
 This estimated enrollment rate was then applied to the population of members who may meet criteria necessary for eligibility and are not currently enrolled in the MPP Program.
-Based on this, the estimated number of future enrollments used in the financial reporting valuation was 245 or an average of 0.16% of the potentially eligible population (152,062).
+Based on this, the estimated number of future enrollments used in the financial reporting valuation was 209 or an average of 0.14% of the potentially eligible population (145,282).

 The MPP Program is funded on a pay-as-you-go basis with contributions generally being made at the same time and in the same amount as benefit payments and expenses coming due.
-Any funds within the MPP Program as of June 30, 2021, were to manage differences between estimated and actual amounts to be paid and were invested in the Surplus Money Investment Fund, which is a pooled investment program administered by the State Treasurer.
+Any funds within the MPP Program as of June 30, 2022, were to manage differences between estimated and actual amounts to be paid and were invested in the Surplus Money Investment Fund, which is a pooled investment program administered by the State Treasurer.

-The discount rate used to measure the total OPEB liability as of June 30, 2021, is 2.16%.
-The MPP Program is funded on a pay-as-you-go basis as previously noted, the OPEB Plan's fiduciary net position was not projected to be sufficient to make projected future benefit payments.
-Therefore, a discount rate of 2.16%, which is the Bond Buyer 20-Bond GO Index from Bondbuyer.com as of June 30, 2021, was applied to all periods of projected benefit payments to measure the total OPEB liability.
-The discount rate decreased 0.05% from 2.21% as of June 30, 2020.
+The discount rate used to measure the total OPEB liability as of June 30, 2022, is 3.54%.
+As the MPP Program is funded on a pay-as-you-go basis as previously noted, the OPEB Plan's fiduciary net position was not projected to be sufficient to make projected future benefit payments.
+Therefore, a discount rate of 3.54%, which is the Bond Buyer 20-Bond GO Index from Bondbuyer.com as of June 30, 2022, was applied to all periods of projected benefit payments to measure the total OPEB liability.
+The discount rate increased 1.38% from 2.16% as of June 30, 2021.